Childress, Wake Forest beat Boston College 80-62

 WINSTON-SALEM, N.C.
+(AP) — With one of his forwards out of the lineup Sunday, Wake Forest coach Danny Manning doubled down on his big men, and it paid off in the Demon Deacons’ 80-62 victory over Boston College.

-(AP) — Brandon Childress scored 20 points and big men Olivier Sarr and Ody Oguama combined for 30 points and 23 rebounds Sunday to lead Wake Forest to an 80-62 victory over Boston College.
+Brandon Childress scored 20 points and big men Olivier Sarr and Ody Oguama combined for 30 points and 23 rebounds.
+Both finished with double doubles.

-The Demon Deacons (9-8, 2-5 Atlantic Coast Conference) snapped a three-game losing streak.
-Andrien White made back-to-back 3-point shots at the start of the second half as the Deacons pulled away with a 24-4 run after BC, which never led, had tied the game at 28-28.

-The cold-shooting Eagles (9-9, 3-4) made only 6 of 29 from 3-point range, including just 2 of 16 in the first half.
-Their only field goal during an 11-minute dry spell spanning both halves was Luka Kraljevic’s 3-pointer early in the second half.
-Derryck Thornton scored 15 points and Jay Heath added 14 for the Eagles.

 The 7-foot Sarr scored 14 points and grabbed 13 rebounds.
-Oguama had 16 points and 10 rebounds (six offensive) against the undermanned Eagles, who played without leading rebounder Steffon Mitchell, who was sick.
-The Deacons held a 44-27 rebounding edge.
+Oguama had 16 points and 10 rebounds against the undermanned Eagles, who played without leading rebounder Steffon Mitchell, who was sick.
+The Deacons (9-8, 2-5 ACC) held a 44-27 rebounding edge.

-White’s back-to-back 3-pointers, sandwiched around Kraljevic’s 3-pointer, sparked the Deacons after the break.
-The Deacons pulled out to a 52-32 lead after Oguama’s dunk with 13:38 remaining.

-BC cut the lead to 56-44 with 9:45 minutes left, but Sarr and Oguama responded with a dunk and a layup to halt the threat.
+With the big guys dominating, Childress hit 5 of 7 from 3-point range.

 BIG PICTURE